sul-dlss-labs/vivo-vagrant/README.md

 [Vagrant](http://www.vagrantup.com/) configuration and install scripts for running [VIVO](http://vivoweb.org) on a virtual machine, aka [Vagrant box](http://docs.vagrantup.com/v2/boxes.html), running an Ubuntu 64 Server 16.04.3 image.

-The virtual machine will boot and install VIVO 1.9 and its dependencies.
+The virtual machine will boot and install VIVO 1.10 release candidate 2 and its dependencies.
 This will take several minutes for the initial install.

 If you have questions or encounter problems, please email the VIVO technical list at [vivo-tech@googlegroups.com](https://groups.google.com/forum/#!forum/vivo-tech) or open issue here in the Github issue tracker.